adobe-commerce/aco-sample-catalog-data-ingestion/README.md

 ## What Will We Do?

-During the demonstration, we will ingest Product and Pricing data for 6 new Carvelo Automotive models:
+During the demonstration, we will ingest `Product Metadata`, `Product`, `Price Book`, and `Price` data for our Carvelo Automotive demo dataset.

-- Aurora Prism
-- Aurora Pulse
-- Bolt Scout
-- Bolt Terrain
-- Cruz Harmony
-- Cruz Verde

 Using our new Adobe Commerce Optimizer Typescript/Javascript SDK, we will ingest:

+- Metadata for our Product attributes
-- 435 Products across our 3 brands
+- 1080 Products across our 3 brands (in batches of 100)
+- 5 unique Price Books
-- 2610 Prices across our 5 configured Price Books
+- 6480 Prices across our 5 Price Books (in batches of 100)

 ## Run the Data Ingestion Demo